dotBits/smart-search/README.txt

 = Features =
 * Works with built-in post types.
 Custom post types are supported as well
 * Highlight occurences in search results with custom background and text color
-* For post title and post excerpt, whether to display the Wordpress or the BING one
+* For post title and post excerpt, whether to display the WordPress or the BING one
 * Define how long to store search results saving BING transaction amount for the same query
 * Custom endpoint for empty search results
 * Use a custom domain as the search context, useful to test local dumps